JonssonAlexander/NLP_Project_group45/README.md

 ### Question 1(c): OOV Mitigation Strategy

-The strategy used was global mean vector initialization, which is as follows:
+The strategy used was global mean vector initialisation, which is as follows:

 1. Computing the global mean of all in-vocabulary embedding vectors (excluding special tokens `<pad>`, `<unk>` and OOV tokens themselves)
 2. Assigning this mean vector to all OOV tokens as their initial representation
 3. Keeping embeddings trainable so the model can adapt OOV vectors during training

-The reasoning for this is that it provides a more meaningful initialization than random noise, positions OOV tokens near the semantic "centroid" of the vocabulary, and allows the model to fine-tune these vectors based on task-specific context during training.
+The reasoning for this is that it provides a more meaningful initialisation than random noise, positions OOV tokens near the semantic "centroid" of the vocabulary, and allows the model to fine-tune these vectors based on task-specific context during training.
 It's also computationally efficient and simple to implement.

 Code snippet for the mitigation strategy is in `src/embeddings.py`: